dunlavy/geekwise-academy-angular-gw-reserve/readme.md

 8. template-driven forms
 9. reactive forms (maybe, if there is time)
 10. Firebase RTDB and Authentication
-11. Animations (maybe, if there is time)
+11. animations (maybe, if there is time)

 By the last day of class, students will have learned all the fundamentals to building a web application quickly from scratch.